Skip to main content

 Groopman often makes his case through anecdote, his own as doctor and patient and those of many other practitioners that he's come into contact with across his career.
 They all have war stories about the times they were able to find the key that unlocked the diagnosis for a patient and the times they still lose sleep over where they failed to see what they could have seen if only they'd looked in the right place at the right time or from the right perspective.

-With reference to those positive and negative examples, and also research in the area, he identifies specific behaviours.
+With reference to those examples, and also research in the area, he identifies specific behaviours and biases.
 This is a taster:

 • Doing something rather than deliberately taking no action.
 This can be driven by practitioner ego, thinking that they know what's right, but also by patient pressure.
 Sometimes time is what's required for a symptom to clear itself naturally or for enough data to be gathered that a diagnosis can be given.